99 artifacts in this set

 In 1926, Alfred P. Sloan Jr., president of General Motors, sought a lower-priced companion to the Cadillac to fill out General Motors product line.
 He lured a custom designer named Harley Earl to Detroit for the project and the result was the 1927 LaSalle, the first mass-production car to be consciously "stylized."
 The stylish and affordable LaSalle marked the demise of individually designed and prohibitively expensive custom cars.

-The Model A's two-year old styling was refreshed for 1930, with new sweeping fenders, new radiator, smaller wheels, and a longer hood.
+The Model A's two-year-old styling was refreshed for 1930 with new sweeping fenders, a new radiator, smaller wheels, and a longer hood.
 Ford sold nearly 1,160,000 Model As in 1930, but only 16,470 were open phaetons like this car.
-Most buyers preferred closed sedans or coupes, with permanent roofs and roll up windows
+Most buyers preferred closed sedans or coupes, with permanent roofs and roll-up windows.

 Fred Duesenberg set out to build an automotive masterpiece.
 Its superlative engineering included a 265-horsepower engine that could push the car to a 116 mph top speed.
 Duesenberg built only 472 Model Js between 1928 and 1935.
 No two are identical because independent coachbuilders crafted each body to the buyer's specifications.